Master Slides 101: How to Create and Use Master Slides in PowerPoint

 selecting the slide master

 When you make a change to the slide master, it's a good idea to review your presentation to see how it affects each slide.
 You may find that some of your slides don't look exactly right.
-We'll show you how to fix this by customizing individual slide layouts.
+On the next page, we'll show you how to fix this by customizing individual slide layouts.

 Customizing slide layouts